A Level Psychology, 4.1.2 - Memory

 Bartlett / reconstructive memory / confabulations

-Factors Affecting the Accuracy of Eyewitness Testimony (AO1)
+Factors Affecting EWT Accuracy (AO1)

-• ___________ (1932) argued memory is not an accurate recording of events; it is reconstructed in recalling (_____________) and may produce errors (_____________) that the schemas influence.
+• It is reconstructed in recalling (_____________) and may produce errors (_____________) that the schemas influence.

 New cards

-leading questions / post-event contamination / anxiety
+leading questions / post event contamination / anxiety

 What are the factors which affect the accuracy of EWT?